MartinHeroux/spike2py/docs/source/pages/how_to_guides.rst

 However, each signal processing step updates `values`.
 That is, `values` is always the most current version of our waveform signal.

-At the same time, we might want access the original raw signal.
+At the same time, we might want to access the original raw signal.
 This is available in `raw_values`.
 Similarly, we have access to our waveform at each step of the processing pipeline. **spike2py** creates a copy of the waveform at each processing step and adds it as an attribute to the channel.
 This is done when we apply signal processing steps one at a time or all together as part of a chain.
 The names of these attributes all start with `proc_`.
 For example, here is what is available after we apply the processing pipeline from above:

 .. image:: ../img/Flow_2.png
    :width: 500
    :align: center

-Below is a list off the available signal processing steps.
+Below is a list of the available signal processing steps.
 Click on their names to be taken to their full documentation.

 :func:`~spike2py.sig_proc.SignalProcessing.remove_mean`: Subtract mean of first n samples (default is all samples)